THYROID Panel (TSH + Free T3 + Free T4)

 Hypothyroidism

 It is characterized by the insufficient production of thyroid hormones.
-The most frequent cause of hypothyroidism consists in the iodine deficit.
-The second most frequent cause for hypothyroidism is a particular inflammatory disorder called Hashimoto's thyroiditis.
+The most common cause of hypothyroidism consists in the iodine deficit.
+The second most frequent cause for hypothyroidism is a particular inflammatory disorder called Hashimoto's thyroiditis, which is associated with elevated thyroid antibodies, while the most common cause of hyperthyroidism is Graves' disease.

 In both cases, the patient will develop goiter.
 Hashimoto's thyroiditis cause is not yet determined, involving genetic and environmental factors.

-The symptoms associated with the deficit of thyroid hormones include dry skin, voice changing, excessive tiredness, weight gain, sleeping issues, muscular cramp, cardiac insufficiency, menstrual disorders, liquid across the heart and throughout the abdominal cavity.
+The symptoms associated with the deficit of thyroid hormones include dry skin, voice changing, excessive tiredness, weight gain, sleeping issues, muscular cramps, cardiac insufficiency, menstrual disorders, and liquid across the heart and throughout the abdominal cavity.

-Without proper treatment, hypothyroidism leads to cardiac and respiratory insufficiency, fatigue, weight gain, low mood, and more health consequences that impair quality and quantify of life.
+Without proper treatment, hypothyroidism leads to cardiac and respiratory insufficiency, fatigue, weight gain, low mood, and more health consequences that impair quality and quantity of life.

 Hyperthyroidism